Kentik - Network Observability

 In cloud-based network topologies, multiple organizations share the same network infrastructure provided by a cloud service provider.
 This topology offers scalability, flexibility, and cost savings, as organizations can utilize resources as needed.

-Hybrid-Cloud Topology
+Hybrid-Cloud Network Topology

 A “hybrid-cloud network” is an environment where a combination of on-premises (private) and public cloud services are used together.
 In a hybrid-cloud setup, organizations can take advantage of the scalability and flexibility offered by public cloud services while maintaining control and security over sensitive data and applications in their private cloud or on-prem infrastructure.
-As a result, hybrid-cloud networks enable organizations to optimize costs, improve performance, and create a more resilient and agile infrastructure.
+As a result, hybrid cloud networks enable organizations to optimize costs, improve performance, and create a more resilient and agile infrastructure.

-Older Hardware Network Topologies
+Older Hardware/Physical Network Topologies

 Bus Network Topology